Published On: May 9, 2018

 After all, no Uber for X startup can move without the support of local suppliers and service providers.
 The first thing the customers expect from an on-demand service is the speed of delivery, how swift the services are, which local suppliers and professionals are capable of.

-Year 2020 marks nine years of Uber, an app-based ride hailing service launched in San Francisco in 2011, that changed the way we receive services and request them.
+Year 2022 marks eleven years of Uber, an app-based ride hailing service launched in San Francisco in 2011, that changed the way we receive services and request them.

 Seven years may have past but there are many industries that are still left to be disrupted.
 There many Uber for X startups today fighting to uberize a new industry or finding way to uberize a traditional service.

 The pizza boy effect: on-demand delivery before apps came

 Pablo Picasso once said, “good artists copy, great artists steal”.
 The idea of on-demand delivery wasn’t something Uber invented.
 In fact, it stole the popular idea of food delivery that was in widespread since the world war II.
 I am talking about your everyday, approachable pizza boy.